 If those type of issues describe the problem encountered on the Mac and you have concluded that you need to reset your SMC, we will show you how to do it on any MacBook, MacBook Pro, MacBook Pro with Retina display, iMac, Mac Mini, and Mac Pro.
-Do notice that the System Management Controller reset instructions are different for MacBook and MacBook Pro’s if the machine has an internal battery versus a detachable battery, additionally the procedure is different for desktop Macs than from Mac laptops.
+Do notice that the System Management Controller reset instructions are different for some Macs, including MacBook and MacBook Pro’s if the machine has a T2 security chip, as well as an internal battery versus a detachable battery, and additionally the procedure is different for some newer desktop Macs than older ones, and different than Mac laptops.

 Reset SMC of a MacBook Air, MacBook Pro Retina, or MacBook Pro’s with an internal non-removable battery

-This is how to reset SMC on most modern Mac laptops, none of which have a removable battery:
+This is how to reset SMC on Mac laptops with a non-removable battery: